Lysine: benefits, dosage, contraindications

 The metabolic roles, pharmacology, and toxicology of lysine

-Metabolic effects of the association L-carnitine — L-lysine — methionine during maximal exercise
+Metabolic effects of the combination L-carnitine — L-lysine — methionine versus placebo during submaximal exercise

-Studies have suggested that lysine consumption can help reduce stress, improve mood, and manage anxiety.
-Preliminary clinical research has shown that consuming lysine-enriched wheat reduces stress in women and anxiety in men belonging to populations that generally consume cereal-based diets, compared to the control group.
-Though the underlying mechanisms are not yet fully understood, it is suggested that lysine may affect the production of neurotransmitters such as serotonin, which play a key role in mood and emotion regulation.
+Studies have suggested that lysine consumption may help reduce stress, improve mood, and manage anxiety.
+Preliminary clinical research has shown that consuming lysine-enriched wheat reduces stress in women and anxiety in men in populations that typically consume cereal-based diets, compared with the control group.
+Although the underlying mechanisms are not yet fully understood, it has been suggested that lysine may affect the production of neurotransmitters such as serotonin, which play a key role in regulating mood and emotions.

 Posologie